usnistgov/trojai-example/README.md

 # System Requirements

 - Linux (tested on Ubuntu 20.04 LTS)
-- CUDA capable NVIDIA GPU (tested on Titan RTX)
+- CUDA capable NVIDIA GPU (tested on RTX 2080 Ti and RTX 3090)

 Note: This example assumes you are running on a version of Linux (like Ubuntu 20.04 LTS) with a CUDA enabled NVIDIA GPU.
 Singularity only runs natively on Linux, and most Deep Learning libraries are designed for Linux first.
 While this Conda setup will install the CUDA drivers required to run PyTorch, the CUDA enabled GPU needs to be present on the system.